 Your Personal Page

-As a registered Rider you probably already know about your personal page in the Ride Center.
+As a registered Rider or Crew you may already know about your personal page in the Ride Center.
 Fundraising online, using your personal page, is a quick and easy way for donors to make a donation at anytime.
 We provide you sample donation letters that you can easily email to people in your address book in an instant.
 It saves them the hassle of writing a check, addressing, stamping and mailing back your donation form.
 And once you email out your donation letter from your personal page you can have your friends and family forward it to their contact list!
 The more donations each participant raises, the more money that goes to the benefiting agencies.

 Many people choose to do a large letter campaign to their potential donors.
 It's quite simple really.
 You draft a letter that describes the Minnesota Red Ribbon Ride and your reasons for doing it.
 Make sure in your letter to include instructions for them to donate online if they'd like.
 For some Riders their fundraising letter incredibly personal expression of their passion and drive for participating in the Ride and making a difference for people living with HIV/AIDS.
 You may choose to include information about the beneficiaries, the amount you'll be training and preparing for the event.
 The choice is up to you.
 The thing to remember is that it's your personal message about why you're riding, and it should be tailored to the recipient.
 You probably aren't going to send the same to your brother that you send to your boss.